aptech/docs/docs/CR-gdaGetNames.rst

 Remarks
 -------

-If gdaGetNames fails, it will return a scalar error code.
-Call scalerr to get the value of the error code.
+If :func:`gdaGetNames` fails, it will return a scalar error code.
+Call :func:`scalerr` to get the value of the error code.
 The error code may be any of the
 following: